rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 .. figure:: roy66V1Figures.png
    :name: roy66V1Figures
-   :width: 500 px
+   :width: 550 px
    :align: center

    Solving the seminal best choice recommendation problem

-Finally, our *Rubis* first choice recommendation (Lines 17,23,25 and 31) confirms that action *a6* gives indeed a most credible first choice and actions *a3* a most credible last choice .
+Finally, our *Rubis* first choice recommendation (Lines 17,23,25 and 31) confirms that action *a6* gives indeed a most credible first choice and actions *a3* a most credible last choice.

 Following a seminar presentation in 2005 at the LAMSADE, where the author promoted this usage of the initial kernels of outranking digraphs as suitable candidates for delivering best choice recommendations [BIS-2005]_, a critical discussion started about the methodological requirement for a convincing best choice recommendation to be *internally stable* (pragmatic principle **P3**). *Denis Bouyssou* illustrated his doubts with the potential outranking digraph shown in :numref:`bouyssou2005`.